-Pew Research Center’s Data Labs uses computational methods to complement and expand on the Center’s existing research agenda.
-The team collects text, network and behavioral datasets; uses innovative computational techniques and empirical strategies for analysis; and generates original research.
+Pew Research Center’s Data Labs project uses computational methods to complement and expand on the Center’s existing research agenda.
+The team collects text, audiovisual and behavioral datasets; uses innovative computational techniques and empirical strategies for analysis; and generates original research.
 Data Labs also explores the limitations of these data and methods and works toward establishing standards for use and analysis.

 As is true for Pew Research Center as a whole, Data Labs is nonpartisan and nonadvocacy.
 The team values independence, objectivity, accuracy, rigor, humility, transparency and innovation.

 Find the latest research from Data Labs here.

 Why did Pew Research Center create Data Labs?

 Data Labs was created as a response to the changing nature of data on human behaviors and attitudes.
 The public is expressing views online and leaving behind electronic trails of behavior in unprecedented ways.
 We can now learn about whom people connect with on social networks, what they search for, and what content they post.
 At the same time, institutions and groups are using the internet to convey information to diverse audiences, inviting researchers to observe what they post and how people react.

 While some of these digital traces of communication and behavior are unstructured and not amenable to analysis in raw form, a number of new technologies are making it easier to collect and process these data.
 These technologies include:

 - Internet data collection: This includes harvesting web page content and parsing out fields (e.g., dates, names, links and tables) for analysis as well as querying APIs online to obtain formatted data.

 - Natural language processing(NLP): This includes processing text to measure concepts and extract patterns.